Flybell/web_to_obsidian/README.md

 # Web to Obsidian
-A script that scrapes an html/xml page then creates markdown files for Obsidian & the dataview plugin
+A Python 3 script that scrapes an html/xml page then creates markdown files for Obsidian & the dataview plugin

 ## Introduction